jcruiz/blog-old/source/_posts/2015-08-25-using-jira-for-product-development-flows-part-1.markdown

 A popular tool for managing software product projects is [JIRA](https://www.atlassian.com/software/jira).
 I've been an active user of this tool as well as [Trello](https://trello.com/) in the last few years and have found different ways that these tools can be used for organizing product development cycles.

-In general the tools are only the channel used by the organization to have a central location where the engineering teams track release cycle, triage bugs and escalations.
-Also the Product team can use this tools to communicate current features, plan releases and define roadmap.
+The tools are only the channel used by the organization to have a central location where the engineering teams tracks product implementations, level of effort, bugs and, escalations.
+At the same time, the Product team can use the tools to communicate current features, prioritize features, plan out new releases and even define roadmap.

-But as with any tool, if you don't proactively maintain the information that resides in there.
-Information quickly becomes outdated and easily forgotten.
+But as with any tool, if you don't proactively maintain the information that resides in there, the information quickly becomes outdated and easily forgotten.
-In this article I would like to go over one of the development flows that we used on a large team.
+In this article I would like to describe how I've use JIRA as a Product within the software development lifecycle.
 <!--more-->

 ##JIRA Projects